 In year 9, our students sit for the externally assessed Cambridge checkpoint in the core subjects of English or English as a Second Language, Mathematics and Science in the spring time.
 This exam allows us, the students and parents to discover where the student excels or needs support and assists all parties in making crucial decisions about which subjects to study after the age of 14.
 This assessment benchmarks their progress against students studying for Cambridge curriculum internationally and is marked in the UK.
 To mark this achievement, our students are provided with a statement of achievement and detailed feedback on their strengths and areas to target.

 Throughout Lower Secondary, students undertake progress tests twice a year in the core subjects of English, Maths and Science.
 These diagnostic tests allow teachers to understand individual strengths and weaknesses and provide support where necessary.

 After the Checkpoint, our students then start working with the IGCSE curriculum material straight away.
 This early start keeps the pace going and allows our students to see the level of challenge ahead so they are prepared.

-In Danish, students are grouped according to their proficiency in Danish, as well as by age.
-All courses teach skills in the four areas: speaking, listening, reading and writing.
+In Danish, our students are grouped according to their proficiency in Danish, as well as by age.
+All courses teach the four skill areas of speaking, listening, reading and writing.

-Students in Lower Secondary participate in annual trips to locations such as Bornholm, Berlin or London.
-Learning is central to these trips and curriculum links are made whenever possible.
+Students in Lower Secondary (year 7 and 8) participate in annual trips to locations such as Bornholm, Berlin or London.
+Year 9 students join with year 10 to visit Prague or Edinburgh.
+Learning is central to these trips and curriculum links are made to enhance learning.
 This could be a theatre visit and workshop at The Globe in London, or a history link at the museums in Berlin.
-In addition to an enriching cultural experience, friendships are made and consolidated.